Hri7566/Hri7566/README.md

 I'm Hri7566.
 I currently have no job and I am a hobbyist developer.
 Sometimes I like to mess with VRChat and make some melonloader mods with some people.

-I am what you call a full-stack developer (but I'm still learning).
+I am what you call a full-stack developer.

+If there's anything I don't know yet, I usually learn subjects within a week.

 Here's an invitation to my [fishing Discord server](https://discord.gg/yBdmPKag).
 My Discord account: Hri7566#3409